 Leather upholstery is standard on the 2011 C70.
 Standard is Sovereign Hide, but it's also available in Off-Black, Calcite, Cacao, or Cranberry.

 The instrument panel has been redesigned for 2011, giving it a wider, sleeker look.
 The surface of the panel has a new texture that enhances the feeling of quality.
 The instruments are new, and the gauges and graphics are specific to the C70.

 Volvo's flat-panel center stack fits in a world of flat panel computer monitors and television screens.
 It features a horizontal information screen over a column of buttons for radio and climate controls.
 Four big knobs dot each corner.

 The Dynaudio system delivers vivid sound, so we recommend the Multimedia Package.
 A nice feature: With the top down, as the speed of the car climbs, the volume automatically increases, then decreases when you slow down.
 The standard system includes an auxiliary input for iPods and other MP3 players, a USB port, and MP3 playback capability from the in-dash CD player.
-Sirius satellite radio is available as part of the Premium Package.
+Sirius satellite radio is standard.

 The Blind Spot Information System, or BLIS, includes cameras mounted in the side mirrors that detect vehicles approaching from behind, in daylight or darkness.
 When an approaching vehicle closes from behind and to either the left or right of the C70, the system activates one of two small amber lights mounted just inboard of the mirrors, calling the driver's attention to the situation.
 The BLIS option adds a power-retractable feature to protect these intelligent outside mirrors.